 #2 – Level II

-Companies wishing to list their ADRs under this level need to file all reporting’s as per SEC regulations and apart from just the F-6 registration, companies also need to fill in SEC FORM 20-F and annual financials.
-Companies must disclose all their finances to the US markets and such ADRs are listed in stock exchanges NYSE and NASDAQ.
-Level II ADRs can help raise funds to a large scale without even going public and filing for IPO in US markets.
+Companies wishing to list their ADRs under this level need to file all reporting’s as per SEC regulations, and apart from just the F-6 registration, companies also need to fill in SEC FORM 20-F and annual financials.
+Companies must disclose all their finances to the US markets, and such ADRs are listed in stock exchanges NYSE and NASDAQ.
+Level II ADRs can help raise funds on a large scale without even going public and filing for IPO in US markets.

 #3 – Level III

 Level II and Level III ADRs are similar in terms of reporting and filing regulations that SEC levies on them.
 The only add on level III has on to level II is that these can raise funds from US markets through public offering also.
 They just need to file the Form F-1 to be eligible for this with the securities exchange commission.

 - ADR stands for American Depository Receipts, and GDR is Global Depository Receipts.
 ADRs are negotiable instruments issued and traded within US markets while GDR as a similar instrument traded globally.

 - ADR can be used by a foreign company to raise capital in the US market, where GDR can be used by foreign companies to raise from any market globally.